FadyGamilH/goq/README.md

 # goq
-GoQ is a message queue implemented in Go.
+GoQ is a distributed (queue) event bus implemented in Go.

+## features :
+- At Leas Once Delivery Mode will be supported.
+- Batch Processing (High Throuhput) will be supported.